rshkarin/.dotfiles/README.md

-# .dotfiles
+# Dotfiles
-The configuration for nvim and zsh
+The configuration for working environment based on https://github.com/alpha2phi/dotfiles.